Available 24h

 Description

 Elegant antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, emphasizing Roman and Greek decorative motifs and similarities.
+Empire-style furniture dates from the late 18th to early 19th century.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+Ultimately, this matters most to the buyer, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details